-This Year's Project: Boy Scouts of America
+This Year's Project: Send 10 Scouts to Summer Camp

-Current Project: Boy Scouts of America
+Boy Scouts of America

 Support Siouxland by supporting Scouting.
 Scouting benefits everyone as we help mentor good citizens for the future.
 In a Tufts University study the following results were found: ◾Gains were made in those six critical areas I mentioned above: cheerfulness, kindness, hopeful future expectations, trustworthiness, helpfulness, obedience ◾Scouts were more likely than non-Scouts to embrace positive social values.
 Ask a Scout what’s most important to him, and he was more likely to respond with answers like “helping others” or “doing the right thing.”
 Ask a non-Scout the same thing, and he was likely to say “being smart,” “being the best” or “playing sports.” ◾There were even variations within Scouting.
 For example, Scouts who attended meetings regularly reported higher character attributes than those who attended infrequently.
 In a nod to the importance of tenure, Scouts who stayed in the program longer reported higher character attributes.